dahlia/sqlalchemy-imageattach/docs/guide/context.rst

 It returns the url of the original image (which is not resized).
 Read about :ref:`thumbnail` if you want a thumbnail url.

-:class:`~sqlalchemy_imageattach.entity.ImageSet` also implements de facto standard ``__html__()`` special method, so it can be directly rendered in the most of template engines like Jinja2_, Mako_.
+:class:`~sqlalchemy_imageattach.entity.BaseImageSet` also implements de facto standard ``__html__()`` special method, so it can be directly rendered in the most of template engines like Jinja2_, Mako_.
 It's expanded to ``<img>`` tag on templates: